Rarity: Common mount with rare breed

 trenches.

-Less harmfull ways are not so powerfull and geckos do escape.
+Less harmful ways are not so powerful and geckos do escape.

 Such methods are mud filled trenches or dense hedges.